ubihazard/probook-4x30s/README.md

 ### Broadcom Wi-Fi

 Do the other way around.
-Add Broadcom configuration parameters to OpenCore `config.plist` `boot-args` with your country code (`NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82`):
+Mojave and below: enable `BrcmBluetoothInjector.kext` and disable `BrcmPatchRAM2.kext`.
+If you don‘t get Wi-Fi it means your card needs a firmware uploader, so switch them around. *Do not use `BrcmPatchRAM2.kext` together with `BrcmBluetoothInjector.kext`, or you‘ll get kernel panics.* Add Broadcom configuration parameters to OpenCore `config.plist` `boot-args` with your country code (`NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82`):

 ```xml
         <key>boot-args</key>